 Once your team’s goals and development plans are in place, make sure your reps have the tools and resources they need to succeed.
 Many reps have identified skills they want to build or improve upon, such as effective prospecting or presenting in front of groups.
 Seize upon these interests and teach them.

-4. Provide performance feedback to reps on a regular basis
+4. Provide performance feedback to reps on a regular basis.

-Constructive feedback for the employee’s opportunities for growth - What opportunities does your employee have for improvement?
+- Constructive feedback for the employee’s opportunities for growth - What opportunities does your employee have for improvement?
 Provide examples of situations where they could have handled things differently and resources for achieving this growth.
-For example, if your employee is struggling with cold calling, provide tangible advice or hands-on training that can help them improve in this area.
+For instance, if your employee is struggling with cold calling, provide tangible advice or hands-on training that can help them improve in this area.

-Summary or rating outlining the employee’s overall performance - Provide an overall rating or summary statement.
+- Summary or rating outlining the employee’s overall performance - Provide an overall rating or summary statement.
 Did your employee meet expectations?
 Generally, it helps to rate employee performance on the following scale:

 To implement sales performance management software, consider some of the following features in your search.

-Sales incentive compensation management - Tools to fairly and accurately pay your reps based on performance against their goals.
+- Sales incentive compensation management - Tools to fairly and accurately pay your reps based on performance against their goals.

-Quota management - Accurately track and forecast future quota targets based on relevant data.
+- Quota management - Accurately track and forecast future quota targets based on relevant data.

-Sales territory optimization - The ability to support strategic territory mapping and efficiency.
+- Sales territory optimization - The ability to support strategic territory mapping and efficiency.

-Advanced sales performance analytics - Clear, accurate reporting of the pertinent metrics that matter most.
+- Advanced sales performance analytics - Clear, accurate reporting of the pertinent metrics that matter most.

-Sales gamification - An interface that can turn performance data into a game to drive sales rep engagement — often includes features such as leader boards, top lists, and other recognition opportunities.
+- Sales gamification - An interface that can turn performance data into a game to drive sales rep engagement — often includes features such as leader boards, top lists, and other recognition opportunities.

 As more organizations make sales performance management a greater priority, more software solutions with a robust set of features will become available.
 Here are some recommendations.